Joshhhuaaa/EnhancedSC/PatchNotes.md

 - [@Afevis](https://github.com/ShizCalev): Added vibration support for controllers.
 - [@Afevis](https://github.com/ShizCalev): Added warnings when game save folders are not writable or when any save files are set to read-only.
 - Added support for skipping cutscenes and starting from loading screens on controllers using the A or Start buttons.
-- Added controller navigation for PC menus: thumbsticks control the cursor, A confirms, and B cancels.
 - The Pause button is now disabled on keyboard when in a game over state, similar to controller behavior.
 - Controllers can now pause during cinematics.
 - The mouse cursor can now use the full aspect ratio instead of being limited to 4:3 bounds.